 The Sciences allow each pupil to develop an appreciation for applying scientific principles to solve technological problems.
 This is achieved by offering hands-on experiences and an intellectually challenging curriculum.

 “Nothing in life is to be feared it is only to be understood.”
 Marie Curie

-Edexcel iGCSE Double award
+Edexcel iGCSE Double Award

-Edexcel iGCSE Triple award (option subject)
+Edexcel iGCSE Triple Award (option subject based on KS3 attainment)

 Kew Gardens educational visits